-Right after the program freezes, press the 6 key to copy all of Main memory to Auxiliary memory.
-To see what viewing pages you would like to run the program under (after resurrection), press the 1, 2, or 3 key.
+Right after the program freezes, press the 5 key to copy all of Main memory to Auxiliary memory.
+To see what viewing pages you would like to run the program under (after resurrection), press the 9, 0, -, or = keys.
 These are toggle switches and will switch the viewing screen between page 1 and page 2, text or graphics, and lo-res or hi-res graphics, respectively.
 They have no effect on any memory.
 You should make a note of the correct viewing page as you will be asked this information when creating a self-booting Resurrect disk.

-Now you may press the +/= key to reboot the disk drive.
-Deactivate the Senior PROM just after pressing the +/- key, as the Utilities disk will not completely boot without it decativated.
+Now you may press the ESC key to reboot the disk drive.
+Deactivate the Senior PROM just after pressing the ESC key, as the Utilities disk will not completely boot without it decativated.